georgeklaus/se-assignment-1-setting-up-your-developer-environment-georgeklaus/README.md

 #Tasks:

-1. Select Your Operating System (OS): tytytyt
+1. Select Your Operating System (OS):
    Choose an operating system that best suits your preferences and project requirements.
 Download and Install Windows 11. https://www.microsoft.com/software-download/windows11

 2. Install a Text Editor or Integrated Development Environment (IDE):